 - Transcript: by uploading a transcript of your video content you can provide more searchable keywords.

-The embed code can be tailored to fit your webpage by clicking on ‘show more’, this gives you the opportunity to choice the optimum width for the video clip so it looks good on your website.
+The embed code can be tailored to fit your webpage by clicking on ‘show more’.
+This gives you the opportunity to choose the optimum width for the video clip so it looks good on your website.

-Once you’ve inserted the embed code into your webpage or blog post, you have a couple of options to optimise it further.
+Once you’ve inserted the embed code into your page, you have a couple of options to optimise it further.
 If you have a video transcript available you could include this underneath your video embed.
-Alternatively, you can write a specific introduction to your video, explaining what it is about and giving visitors some compelling reasons to watch your content.
-Within this text you should include the keywords that you know are going to be most relevant both for your target audience and search engines.
+Alternatively, you can write a specific introduction to your video.
+Explain what it is about and giving visitors some compelling reasons to watch your content.
+Include the keywords that you know are going to be most relevant – both for your target audience and search engines.

-This works particularly effectively with blog posts, creating another form of content that you can drive visitors to through your digital marketing – such as social media and email marketing.
+This works particularly effectively with blog posts.
+You’re creating another form of content that you can drive visitors to through your digital marketing – such as social media and email marketing.